NQCD/NQCDynamics.jl/docs/src/ensemble_simulations.md

 !!! note

-    Here we have also specified the `saveat` keyword.
+    Here we have also specified the `saveat` keyword to ensure the output is saved at the same points for every trajectory, otherwise the averaging will not work.
+    This is necessary because we are using an integrator with adaptive timestepping that will save at different points for each trajectory.

 This workflow can be applied for any of the quantities defined in the [`DynamicsOutputs`](@ref) submodule.
 If we want a more complex output, such as a scattering probability or a time-correlation function,